Your cart is empty

 Bring tonkotsu broth or quick ramen broth to a simmer and season with soy sauce, miso, salt or any other preferred seasoning.

+Pour broth evenly over noodles.
 Top with pork, egg halves, shiitake mushrooms and finely sliced spring onions.

 Finish with any combination of the following optional toppings, and serve immediately:

 90m + 1 day prep | 20m cook